aws-games/cloud-game-development-toolkit/docs/assets/index.md

+---
+title: Assets
+description: Re-usable assets for game development on AWS
+---

 # Assets

 **Assets** are reusable scripts, pipeline definitions, Dockerfiles, Packer templates, and other resources that might prove useful or are dependencies of any of the modules.